Recent Examples of uric acid from the Web

-First Known Use of URIC ACID
+First Known Use of uric acid

-Seen & Heard
+Seen and Heard

 What made you want to look up uric acid?
 Please tell us where you read or heard it (including the quote, if possible).